machard/ledger-live-desktop/README.md

   </p>
  </a>

+## Platform apps PoC

+- Apps need to be developped in `src/ll-clients/apps`
+- Injections scripts need to be developped in `src/ll-client/injections`
+- in order to server apps you need to run `yarn start:apps`
+- PoCs are in `src/screen/dapps`

 ## Architecture

 Ledger Live is an hybrid desktop application built with Electron, React, Redux, RxJS,.. and highly optimized with [ledger-core](https://github.com/LedgerHQ/lib-ledger-core) C++ library to deal with blockchains (sync, broadcast,..) via [ledger-core-node-bindings](https://github.com/LedgerHQ/lib-ledger-core-node-bindings).
 It communicates to Ledger hardware wallet devices (Nano S / Blue) to verify address and sign transactions with [ledgerjs](https://github.com/LedgerHQ/ledgerjs).
 Some logic is shared with [live-common](https://github.com/LedgerHQ/ledger-live-common).